-Effective customer data management doesn't require a massive master data management platform, according to a recent
+Effective customer data management doesn't require a massive master data management platform, according to a recent study.

 Companies that achieve a return on investment (ROI) from customer data management (CDM) come from different industries but have notable similarities, according to the report from Aberdeen Group Inc.

 CDM is a subset of master data management (MDM) that refers to the practice of synchronizing and standardizing customer data.
 Boston-based analyst firm Aberdeen Group surveyed 225 companies to determine what CDM leaders do differently from average performers.
 Effective CDM is not just about having integrated, clean customer data, it's about leveraging data to increase revenue and profitability, according to study author Leslie Ament, director of customer intelligence research with Aberdeen.
 Above-average and best-in-class companies, or "leaders," attain greater than 20% annual improvement in retention rates, revenues, data accuracy and partner/customer satisfaction rates, the study found.
 The study revealed those actions that helped leaders get ROI from CDM.